pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 Add a line of code which randomly chooses `0` or `1` to be the position of the new costume, and store the choice in a variable called `costume_position`.

+**TODO: Is “position” a helpful word?
+Might people think we’re talking about position on the stage, i.e., coordinates?
+Could we introduce the word “index”?**

 {{< learner-task-help >}}